xyanjun02/tp/docs/DeveloperGuide.md

 ## 3. UI (User Interface)

-The **UI** package is responsible for interacting with the user.
+The **UI** is responsible for interacting with the user.
 It displays information such as internship data, command results, and error messages.
 The UI acts as the front-end interface that communicates with the backend logic to display the processed data to the user.

 ### Responsibilities:
 - Handles user interactions.
 - Displays internship data and the results of executed commands.
 - Provides a responsive and intuitive interface for the user.

-## 4. Storage (StorageComponent)
+## 4. Storage

-The **StorageComponent** handles the persistence of data.
+The **Storage component** handles the persistence of data.
 It ensures that internship data is saved to a storage system and can be retrieved later when needed.

 ### Responsibilities:
 - Saves and loads internship data to ensure persistence.
 - Handles the storage of data when the application is closed or restarted.

-## 5. Parser (ParserComponent)
+## 5. Parser

-The **ParserComponent** is responsible for processing user input.
+The **Parser** is responsible for processing user input.
 It reads and interprets the commands given by the user and directs them to the appropriate component to execute.

 ### Responsibilities:
 - Reads and processes user commands.